Ultravis66/Guided-Trajectory-Neural-Net/README.md

 - Speedup: 431x faster!
 - Speedup: 431x faster!

-The surrogate model runs on GPU at 12,923 trajectories/sec, compared to ~30/sec for the physics integrator — delivering a 431× speedup.
+The surrogate model runs on GPU at 12,923 trajectories/sec (in my case a 4070 ti Super), compared to ~30/sec for the physics integrator — delivering a 431× speedup.
 This enables:

 Real-time Monte Carlo studies
 Rapid guidance law evaluation
 Control system prototyping
 Embedded feasibility exploration
 Included in this repository

-Dataset generator (Monte Carlo + fixed-size RK4 trajectories)

-Full PyTorch training script
+Dataset generator (Monte Carlo + fixed-size RK4 trajectories) Full PyTorch training script
 Pretrained model checkpoint

-Example inference script for fast evaluation

-Visualization tools for training curves and trajectory comparison

-This project demonstrates how classic flight-dynamics simulation can be fused with deep learning to create a high-speed surrogate suitable for research, guidance development, and rapid design iteration.
+Example inference script for fast evaluation Visualization tools for training curves and trajectory comparison This project demonstrates how classic flight-dynamics simulation can be fused with deep learning to create a high-speed surrogate suitable for research, guidance development, and rapid design iteration.